DanPearce/CI_PP5_Nexus/README.md

 **\<LandingPage />** is a component that is only used for logged out users, this replaces the usual 'home' page and encourages new users to sign up.
 - User Stories: 31

-**\<NavBar />** is a is component that is used on every page that has the abiliy to change based on the users loggedIn status.
+**\<NavBar />** is a is component that is used on every page that has the ability to change based on the users loggedIn status.
 Logged In users are able to access their profile directly from the navigation menu and are able to sign out.
 - User Stories: 31

-**\<PageNotFound />** is a component that is displayed when a user naviagtes to a page that does not yet exisit.
-The page displays a graphic that naviagtes users back to the home page.
+**\<PageNotFound />** is a component that is displayed when a user navigates to a page that does not yet exist.
+The page displays a graphic that navigates users back to the home page.
 - User Stories: 28

 **\<PopularProfiles />** is a side component that is displayed next to all posts, this component provides a list of all the most popular profiles on the site.